 If the parties cannot settle their case, they will go to trial.
 During trial, evidence of the claims and defenses will be presented.
 A judge and jury will determine issues of liability and damages.

-Contact our Personal Injury Attorneys as soon as Possible to Discuss your Claim
+Contact our Auto Accident Attorneys as soon as Possible to Discuss your Claim